 The Date Where Mindless Conversation Won’t Cut It

-So, you find someone, he seems great, different to other guys, not swayed by the usual pretty looks, attitude or shallow introductory conversations you have with dates.
-Then suddenly, you have the realization that he is an intellectual!
-Don’t get me wrong, I think a lot of guys can fall in to this category, not just academics.
+So, you find someone, they seem great, different to other people, not swayed by the usual pretty looks, attitude or shallow introductory conversations you have with dates.
+Then suddenly, you have the realization that they’re an intellectual!
+Don’t get me wrong, I think a lot of people can fall in to this category, not just academics.
 And perhaps all relationships can evolve to this point where those first impressions don’t count so much and serious conversation seems more important.

 The I’m Trying To Show My Edge Date

 Different to the effortlessly cool date because that look can cater to everyone.
 For me, it has worked on creatives, suits and tradies alike.
 But this kind of date is different.
 They are the cool one.
 Almost too cool.
 How can you tell if this is your guy?
 A beard is a dead giveaway.
 And glasses.
 Maybe some ironic tattoos too.
 Definitely not sleeves but well thought pieces scattered across the body.
 Not essential though.
 What is essential is the attitude.
 He knows the latest small bars that are in, he knows the best restaurants you’ve never heard of and all the latest obscure music.
 All the kind of places he might take you.